uikit/uikit-site/docs/pages/parallax.md

 ## Start and end stops

-Options are always animated from their default start value to the end value set in the option.
+Properties are always animated from their default start value to the end value set in the option.
 However, you can also define a start value yourself.
 This is done by passing two values separated by comma.

 ```html
 <div uk-parallax="opacity: 0,1">...</div>